 Without further adieu, here is an acronym to help you on your journey toward becoming the flower in your hair, Enya-listening, zen woman that has been patiently meditating behind your mood swings waiting for her debut:

-SEEDS.
 Plant good seeds, reap the fruit of healthy hormones!

 Avoid it like the plague!
 When you’re in fight or flight mode and your stress hormones are on overload, your adrenals become fatigued and your hormones depleted.
 Stress is literally a killer and has been linked to inflammation which is the root of disease.
 Meditate, pray, get rid of chaos, and find your happy place.
 Your life literally depends on it!
 Read more on relieving stress here or here!

-Things made with harmful chemicals such as DEA, parabens, propylene glycol, BPA, and sodium laurel sulfate are just a few of the many culprits and should be avoided at all costs.
+Things made with harmful chemicals such as DEA, parabens, propylene glycol, BPA, and sulfates are just a few of the many culprits and should be avoided at all costs.
 You can replace these products with organic alternatives and even make your own for pennies on the dollar using ingredients like essential oils, vinegar, coconut oil, shea butter, and castor oil.
 Essential oils specific to hormone balance are clary sage, fennel, lavender, sandalwood, and thyme.
 Make sure these are from a trusted source as well and are not synthetic.
 Read more on essential oils here!

 Exercise is important for managing several risk factors associated with menopause and PMS complications, and can even reverse anxiety and depression.
 Extended cardio, however, can be taxing on the body, disrupting hormones even further.
 Stick to heavy lifting which triggers beneficial hormone reactions and yoga, rebounding, walking, or swimming.
 Here are some popular ways to get some exercise!

 Also increase antioxidants and adaptogens, which are plants or herbs that help balance your adrenals and support your hormone health.
 Supplements for hormone health include B vitamins, Vitamin C, maca powder, vitamin D3, cod liver oil, magnesium, Vitex, evening primrose, ashwagandha, holy basil, and red raspberry leaves which you can drink in the form of tea.
-And don’t forget probiotics and avoiding food allergies, which support your digestive health.
-This is key to balancing hormones as 70 percent of your immune system lies in your digestive tract.
-Make some simple diet switches found in this article!
+And don’t forget to take probiotics and avoid food allergies, which will support your digestive health.
+This is key to balancing hormones as 70% of your immune system lies in your digestive tract.
+Try making some simple diet switches found in this article!

-Go forth you zen woman, you.
+Go forth, you zen woman, you.
 Plant your seeds and water them!
 Just make sure that water isn’t toxic because it can also disrupt your hormones.
-Ha.
-But seriously.
+Ha… But seriously.

-Don’t miss the discussion we had when Ashby joined us on our podcast This Grit and Grace Life: How to Get Your Hormones in Check with Ashby Duval – 070
+Don’t miss the discussion we had when Ashby joined us on our podcast This Grit and Grace Life: How to Get Your Hormones in Check with Ashby Duval – 070!